Frensham Heights School, near Farnham

 THE MUDDY VERDICT

-Good for: Parents looking for a different type of education for their kids – a more relaxed, mature educational grounding to get the kids ready for university or life beyond.
+Good for: Families looking for a different type of education for their kids – a more relaxed, mature educational grounding to get the kids ready for university or life beyond.
 Children who respond to smaller classes, and a less hierarchical approach to teaching.

 Not for: If you’re looking for a formal school with formality and plenty of structure, this probably isn’t the school for you.